 Available comprehensive digital copies

 The medieval manuscript fragments of the Studienbibliothek Dillingen were digitized comprehensively by the Bayerische Staatsbibliothek and have now been made available to researchers and the interested public on the Internet.
 The collection comprises 28 vellum fragments from the 8th to the 16th century.
 They were scientifically catalogued and indexed in the Manuscript Center of the Bayerische Staatsbibliothek together with the overall holdings of medieval manuscripts of the Studienbibliothek.
-Wherever necessary, the manuscripts were also restored or conserved in the Institute for Conservation and Restoration.
+Wherever necessary, the manuscripts were also restored or conserved in the Institute of Conservation and Restoration.

 The small collection comprises remarkable material: 13 fragments date from the 8th and 9th century, among them fragments from the works of St. Augustine, from the chronicle of Fredegard, from medical texts and from the Old Alemannic translation of the psalms.
 In addition to the fragments from "Willehalm" by Wolfram von Eschenbach and "Tristan" by Gottfried von Strassburg, both originating in the 13th/14th century, also the fragment containing a number of verses from the "Wartburgkrieg" (minstrels' contest at castle Wartburg) which are written on a sheet belonging to the famous "Jenaer Liederhandschrift" (Jena song manuscript) is of interest to German philologists.